This chapter presents the basic concepts that apply to working with all think-cell elements.

 As in PowerPoint, you can hold down the Alt key to move the mouse freely without snapping.

-The small arrow markers around the pentagon/chevron and the stacked, clustered, 100%, line, area, waterfall and Mekko chart symbols in the Elements menu let you insert flipped (and – if applicable – rotated) versions of these elements.
+In the Elements menu, the small arrow markers around the pentagon/chevron and the stacked, clustered, 100%, line, area, waterfall and Mekko chart symbols let you insert flipped (and – if applicable – rotated) versions of these elements.

 Most elements can also be rotated after insertion using a rotation handle.
 Simply select the element and drag the rotation handle to the desired position: Click with the left mouse button on the rotation handle and, while holding the button down, drag the handle to one of the four possible red-highlighted positions and release the button.